rizalgowandy/cronx/README.md

 //  Separator	: "#"
 //  This input schedules the job to run 3 times.
 Schedules(spec, separator string, job JobItf) error

+// SchedulesFunc adds a func to the Cron to be run on the given schedules.
+SchedulesFunc(spec, separator, name string, cmd func (ctx context.Context) error) error
 ```

 Go to [here](cronx.go) to see the list of available commands.